- Learn Linux

 Please Subscribe and click the bell icon to be notified of my future videos.

 I've automated my model railway layout using a Raspberry Pi with a motor controller.
 It's possible to run trains in either track using full automation (station start and stop), IoT (web based control) or traditional analog controller.

 I have created a YouTube video series explaining the different aspects of controlling the model train.
 The first video is shown below.
 For the full series (as released) see the Model Railway Automation page.
 Alternatively go to YouTube Model Railway playlist.

 The first aspect is getting track installed into the garden.
 We started with a basic model G-Scale set from LGB.
-It can with an oval of track with simple analogue controller.
+It came with an oval of track with simple analogue controller.
 I wanted to take this further than a basic oval and have created bridges to take part of the track around the garden.

-The garden is used for multiple purposes and I people to have to step over the track.
+The garden is used for multiple purposes and people to have to step over the track.
 Our garden is on a steep hill.
 The area where the main part of the garden railway is installed is reasonably level (compared with the rest of the garden), but is reached by going up some steps.
 Rather than having people step over the track I took the railway into a section of garden that is lower down and created new wooden stairs which are mounted over the top of the existing concrete steps.
 The track goes through the steps forming a tunnel.
 There is a similar arrangement at the top of the garden for moving into the next part of the garden where the garden sheds are located.